Think of a math picture book for ages 0–5. What comes to mind?

 We received over 450 submissions.
 As we reviewed and selected among them, we carefully chose stories to reflect a balance of math topics, ethnicities, cultures, and story themes.
 Interestingly, none of the authors whose manuscripts we ultimately selected have a background in early math or math education; several professed anxiety about, or even, dislike of math.
 Yet, they were skilled at weaving engaging stories, and they typically brought an intuitive understanding of children’s mathematical thinking—although they may not have recognized it until we talked through math ideas with them.

-We are pleased that of the twelve manuscripts we selected, eleven of them are #OwnVoices stories by authors of color.
-The #OwnVoices movement highlights books by authors who share a marginalized identity with their protagonists: an African American author writing about an African American character, for instance. “#OwnVoices authors can write about their characters with unparalleled authenticity and nuance,” says Pusey.
+We are pleased that of the twelve manuscripts we selected, eleven of them are written by authors of color.
+“Authors who share an identity with their characters can develop stories with unparalleled authenticity and nuance,” says Pusey.
 “As an Asian American editor, I’m proud to be working on these stories.
 Young readers of color can see themselves reflected in these books in a way that I couldn’t, growing up.”